mwaskom/lyman/doc/experiments.rst

     (although you specify only one whole-brain file).
 If you don't have such an image, just leave this out of the experiment file.

+   fieldmp_template
+    A template string, like the source template, that identifies images that can be used to compute a map of distortions in the field.
+This isn't actually meant to be a traditional "fieldmap" image, but rather multiple images with the same slice prescription as the function runs but with one or more images where the phase encoding direction is reversed.

    n_runs
     An integer with the number of functional runs in the experiment.